 I admit I’m a convention junkie.
 No, I’ve never attended one, but I do love the spectacle.
 Goals of the country.
 Branding.
 Messaging.
 Party Platform.
 Most of all, I love to watch the speeches.
 I try to choose a favorite each year.
 Yes, some years have better material to work with than others (Powell, Reagan, Obama, the kiss, Bill’s Final Walk).
 This year, you had the President, doing what he does (Yes, he can give a great speech).
 Trump making a risky pitch.
-Hillary making a solid, yet some would say safe choice.
+Hillary giving a solid, yet some would say safe choice.
 There were others that had impact.
 But, for me at least, Bill stole the show this year.
 Why?
 Because the man can craft a story.
 In a convention hall with thousands of folks, he can make you believe you’re the only one in the room.
 He has that kind of talent.
-The man can tell a story.
 So, here we go.
 I met a girl.
 Haven’t we all?

 In the spring of 1971, I met a girl.
 The first time I saw her we were appropriately enough in a class about civil rights.
 She had thick blonde hair, big glasses, wore no makeup.
 She exuded this sense of strength and self possession that I found magnetic.
 After the class I followed her out, intending to introduce myself, I got close enough to touch her back but I couldn’t do it.
 Somehow I knew this would not be just another tap on the shoulder and I might be starting something I couldn’t stop.
 I saw her many more times in the next few times but I still didn’t speak to her.
 Then one night in the law library, talking to a friend who wanted me take a job with a federal judge.